henatan99/Ruby_Capstone_Poject-Custom-Linter-app/README.md

 The program checks for balance of line standard indeentation level and checks if there is unclosed tab and puts error message when one founds

 ## line size detection
 The program will count the size of each line strings and puts error message when it exceeds the set maximum

+## Method length detection
+The program will count the length of each method blocks and puts error message when it exceeds the set maximum

 ![screenshot](assets/demo.png)

 ## Built With

 - Ruby